Find Affordable College Courses

 Scranton, PA

-Lackawanna College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Schools in Pennsylvania list.
-Located in the small city of Scranton, Lackawanna College is a private not-for-profit school with a small student population.
+Lackawanna College came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in Pennsylvania ranking.
+Located in the city of Scranton, Lackawanna College is a private not-for-profit college with a small student population.

 Women make up 76% of the medical assisting majors at the school.